cksource/ckeditor-cs-on-premises-infrastructure/quick-start/README.md

 ```
 docker -v && docker-compose -v && node -v && npm -v && git --version
 ```
 You should see all version numbers of those tools.
-If there is a message `command not found`, then please install missing tool before procceding to the next step.
+If there is a message `command not found`, then please install the missing tool before proceeding to the next step.

-2. Clone this repository and install packages with following commands:
+2. Clone this repository and install packages with the following commands:
 ```
 git clone https://github.com/cksource/ckeditor-cs-on-premises-infrastructure.git